jay0lee/Meet-Extensions/MeetMassMute/README.md

 1. IMPORTANT: find the extension in the list and change it from "Allow install" to "Force install".
 Save changes.

 # Limitations
 1. The extension only works on Google Chrome.
-If user is using another browser, they won't have the extension and won't be able to mute all other participants.
+If the primary user is using another browser, they won't have the extension and won't be able to mute all other participants.
+The other participants can join using any browser or app and should still be muted or kicked as needed.